jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 2. Use a browser to access the Servlet at the following URL: <http://localhost:8380/appweb/>
 3. The Servlet will invoke the remote EJBs directly and show the results, compare that the invocation is successful

-_NOTE : If a version newer than JBoss AS7.2is used, a new feature will deny the invocation of unsecured methods of `appOne`/`appTwo` since security is enabled but the method does not include @Roles.
+_NOTE : If a version from JBoss EAP6.1 is used, a new feature will deny the invocation of unsecured methods of `appOne`/`appTwo` since security is enabled but the method does not include @Roles.
 You need to set 'default-missing-method-permissions-deny-access = false' for the `ejb3` subsystem within the domain profile "ha" and "default" to allow the method invocation._

 Undeploy the Archive